syseleven/grav-docs-syseleven-stack/pages/03.Howtos/09.dnsaas/docs.en.md

 ### Overview

 This Document will show you the essential steps to create a minimal zone with a minimal recordset for a simple Server like a Website.
+For a complete overview see the [reference guide](../../04.Reference/07.dns/docs.en.md).

 !!
 The SysEleven Stack DNS service is currently in a test period.
 The test period ends in September 2019.
 Until then you can use all features free of charge.